Kirkintilloch Central F.C.: History

-There was little respite in the Dumbartonshire Cup either, as the club was faced with similar draws to those in the national cup, which was regionalized in the early rounds.
+There was little respite in the Dunbartonshire Cup either, as the club was faced with similar draws to those in the national cup, which was regionalized in the early rounds.
 The club's first tie in the competition, in 1886–87, was an 8–0 defeat at home to Union, six of the goals coming in the first half, and Union time-wasting in the second; the referee intimated he would have supported a Central protest against rough play, but, given the margin, the club decided an appeal would have looked like "petty spite".

 The club suffered heavy defeats in the next two seasons as well - 10–4 at home to Vale of Leven Wanderers in the second round in 1887–88, the score being 3–3 at half-time but the Wanderers' superior fitness telling, scoring another seven before the final consolation goal; and 8–0 at home to Methlan Park in the first round in 1888–89.
 The Methlan Park score could have been worse, but the Central walked off the pitch because of darkness with 8 minutes remaining.

 The one spark of light was its only competitive win in the first round of 1887–88, a remarkable 9–1 hammering of Dumbarton Harp, and the Harp's one was "taken in the dusk".
 The club was a victim of geography; it obtained respectable results when playing outside the county, such as beating Whifflet Shamrock 4–0 in September 1888.
 However the club had suffered from players leaving for more lucrative employment, and only had seven of its regular first time in the 1888–89 Cup tie with Dumbarton.
 A further blow came with the loss of its ground in November 1888, which caused its players to seek matches elsewhere.

 The final match recorded for the club was a 5–1 defeat to Athletic in the town cup.
 The inevitable axe fell in August 1889, when the club was struck off the Scottish FA roll for non-payment of subscriptions.
-The club had entered the Dumbartonshire Cup, but had broken up before the start of the season.
+The club had entered the Dunbartonshire Cup, but had broken up before the start of the season.